Phanar Greek Orthodox Patriarchate Istanbul

-The historical richness of today’s Istanbul owes a great deal to Mehmet the Conqueror’s educated and open-minded personality.
-Because the Sultan wanted to be called as the Emperor of Romans as well; therefore, he did not demolish any structure from the Byzantine period.
-The Young Sultan moved the Orthodox Patriarchate from Hagia Sophia to another church (Church of St. George) in Fener – or Pahanar – district located on the Golden Horn.
+The historical richness of today’s Istanbul owes a great deal to Mehmed II‘s educated and open-minded personality.
+Because the Sultan wanted to be called as the Roman Emperor as well; therefore, he did not demolish any structure from the Byzantine period.

 Unfortunately only a few families who are of Byzantine origin are currently living here.
 Well-established and rich families settled near Bosphorus area whose value rose in the late Ottoman period during the 19th century.